 Benefits to Apple by Acquiring Spektral

-Spektral takes what was once a painstaking editing process and reduces the heavy lifting to a simple command.
-The implications are many for the iPhone, but perhaps more interestingly for Apple’s anticipated AR hardware.
+Spektral takes what was once a painstaking editing process and reduces the heavy lifting to a simple command. iPhone has many of its implications but the real use of it is for Apple’s anticipated AR hardware.

 Apple will incorporate the technology into the default Camera app on an iPhone or iPad, use it in Messages or Clips.
-Apple’s proprietary AR headset is anticipated to be one of the most advanced of its kind.
+The exclusive AR headset launched by Apple is said to be made with an advanced one of a kind technology.
 The addition of Spektral’s intelligent green screen technology gives another hint about where Apple’s AR ambitions are heading.

-The acquisition certainly looks to be a win for Apple, which is going all in on augmented reality technology.
-AR played a major role at the company’s recent launch of the iPhone XS, XS Max, and XR devices.
+The acquisition certainly looks to be a win for Apple, as the brand is all-in for the augmented reality technology.
+AR played a major role in the recent launches of the iPhone XS, XS Max, and XR devices made by the company.
 These devices are jam-packed with AI technology by virtue of the new A12 Bionic processor, the smartphone industry’s first seven-nanometer chip.

-Further on Apple taking over Spektral, it has been stated that if Apple has the technology to cut out a person from any scene in real time, it is easy to imagine importing yourself into an augmented reality world instead of bringing imaginary objects into yours.
+Further on Apple taking over Spektral, it has been stated that if Apple has the technology to cut out a person from any scene happening in real-time, it is then definitely easy to imagine importing yourself into an augmented reality world instead of bringing imaginary objects into yours.

 Subscribe to iTMunch for the latest news, blogs, and updates about AI, marketing, finance and more.